firavoyage/blogging/readme.md

   - `quotes` ideas and experiences
   - `idioms` meme like quotes just for fun
   - `comments` words and their sources
-  - `mistral` answers from mistral le chat
+  - `mistral` answers from mistral ai
 - self
   - `weekly` weekly plans at each time
   - `timeln` personal discoveries and thoughts